 Bonds, notes and long-term loans are included in the computation of debt for the statutory debt limit.
-The Borough, including the issuance of the Notes, will not exceed its three and one-half percent (3.5%) debt limit.
+The Borough, including the issuance of the Bonds, will not exceed its three and one-half percent (3.5%) debt limit.

-Exceptions to Debt Limits - Extensions of Credit - The Borough may exceed its debt limit with the approval of the State Department of Community Affairs, Division of Local Government Services, Local Finance Board ("Local Finance Board"), a State regulatory agency, and as permitted by other statutory exceptions.
+Exceptions to Debt Limits - Extensions of Credit - The Borough may exceed its debt limit with the approval of the Local Finance Board, a State regulatory agency, and as permitted by other statutory exceptions.
 If all or any part of a proposed debt authorization would exceed its debt limit, the Borough may apply to the Local Finance Board for an extension of credit.
 If the Local Finance Board determines that a proposed debt authorization would not materially impair the credit of the Borough or substantially reduce the ability of the Borough to meet its obligations or to provide essential public improvements and services, or make certain other statutory determinations, approval may be granted.